 How to survive a bad marriage without a divorce?

-Moderate detachment basically refers to going for a day or two, i.e. very short-term separation after a mutual discussion with your partner.
-Doing so automatically ends up the toxic interaction between the both of you for a day or two, and loosens up the tension built.
+Moderate detachment basically refers to going for a day or two, i.e., very short-term separation after a mutual discussion with your partner.
+Doing so automatically ends up the toxic interaction between the two of you for some time and loosens up the tension built.

-It is therefore quite important to learn to forgive their mistakes and most importantly forget and move on.
-Not doing so can be a huge problem as it not only creates distances but also makes a marriage toxic.
+Therefore, it is quite important to learn to forgive their mistakes and, most importantly, forget and move on.
+Not doing so can be a huge problem as it creates distances and makes a marriage toxic.

 So, how to survive a bad marriage without a divorce?
 Forgive your partner the way you would want to be forgiven.